pombredanne/BFMC/readme.md

 ## <a name="build">How to build</a>

-You can build the SW for the micro-controller by using the GNU Embedded Toolchain for Arm [download https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads] and GNU Make.
+You can build the SW for the micro-controller by using the GNU Embedded Toolchain for Arm ([download link](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads)) and GNU Make.
 You need to set in the MakeFile the correct location of the cross-compiler (GNU Compiler).
 You have to modify the first parameter in the commands 'AS','CC','CPP','LD','ELF2BIN' (lines 237-241).

 ## <a name="licenses">Used 3rd party Licenses</a>